 If you really want to meet us, come to a convention where we're making an appearance.
 That's the best time to catch us in Social Game-Playing and Talking mode.

 The short answer is yes.
-We are VERY open to submissions for roleplaying material to be published in PDF format.
+We are VERY open to submissions for GURPS material to be published in PDF format.
 We are likewise very open to Fantasy Trip submissions of varying lengths, from 500 words or so (for the Hexagram zine) on up.
 Please do not submit anything to us until after you have read the Authors' Guidelines and the info page for the appropriate line.